 Stay close to us as this year as we will be rolling out new ways for you to access the method that is helping our clients outperform their competition.

-For now, know that we have developed a simple method to help any individual build Accountability in to their culture in an emotionally intelligent way.
+For now, know that we have developed a simple method to help any individual build Accountability into their culture in an emotionally intelligent way.

 Here’s a transcription of the video above:

-Hi, I’m Henry Evans, Managing Partner at Dynamic Results.
+Hi, I’m Henry Evans, Change Excellence Officer at Dynamic Results.
 Today I’m going to talk to you about risk assessment or I think if we put it in more pragmatic terms: Threat Assessment.
 You’re probably used to hearing us talk about softer subjects like emotionally intelligent leadership, and how to build accountability in your culture.
 But we’re helping an organization help execute their strategic plan, you can do that using a method we’ve developed.
 It’s based on our book “Winning with Accountability: The Secret Language of High Performing Organizations” and it helps organizations declare and move toward their desired destinations in the future.
 As part of that process, they need to think about all the threats and obstacle that might get in the way of implementing that plan, and we want our clients to have a systematic way of thinking about these threats and prioritizing them so that they allocate the right things at the right time.

 We think that these threats can be categorized into three basic categories: